wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 [Paul Webb](https://twitter.com/netopwibby) interviewed with us in early 2014 but we had some projects fall through and things got very tight for us (more on this later) so we had to pass.
-But as soon as we had the bandwidth we brough Paul onboard to our UX Development team.
+But as soon as we had the bandwidth we brought Paul onboard to our UX Development team.

 Heading into the Summer, we started to get sperad a little thin on the